yegor256/blog/_posts/2016/aug/2016-08-05-distributed-teams-are-higher-quality.md

   * **Micro Payments for Deliverables**.
 We pay only for closed tickets, and they are each very small (up to two hours).
 We don't pay for time spent in the office or in front of the computer.
-We pay only when tickets are closed&mdash;no close, no pay.
+We pay only when tickets are closed---no close, no pay.
 This means that programmers are motivated to _close_ them, nothing else.

 Thus, as you can see, there is an intentionally created conflict.
 On one hand,